Registering on and logging in to SAP Business Network: A guide for businesses

 Step 11

-A screenshot of the bottom of the Basic tab, with the save button highlighted.
+A screenshot of the Add new locations pane, with the Search field and Browse all locations button highlighted.

 Step 12